House System

 Ethos: Be who you dare to be

-Mr McGhee is the Senior Leadership Leader of Redmond House.
+Mr McGhee is the SLT Lead for Redmond House.

 “Be who you dare to be” is the house motto and the Redmond team encourages students to step outside their personal comfort zone and fulfil their dreams.

 Mr McGhee believes that in Redmond house, everyone is equal and everyone supports each other.
-“Every time you’re out and about and you see someone do something nice for someone, be that person that people look up to and aspire to be.
+“Every time you’re out and about, and you see someone doing something nice for someone, be that person that people look up to and aspire to be.
 Do the one thing that others struggle to do.
 Be the best version of yourself”

 The patron of Redmond House is Phil Redmond CBE.
-Phil is an English television producer and screenwriter from Huyton, Lancashire.
-He is well known for creating several popular television series such as Grange Hill, Brookside and Hollyoaks.
+Phil is an English television producer and screenwriter from Huyton, Liverpool.
+He is well known for creating several popular television series, such as Grange Hill, Brookside and Hollyoaks.

 Russell House